Here's how much Obama's pension is worth

 Given that most former presidents can earn significant incomes from speeches and writing books, it's very possible that the taxpayer support of former executives could become a thing of the past.

-But Obama vetoed the legislation, telling Congress that he did so because the bill also would have terminated that salaries and benefits of former presidents' staff, and made it harder for the Secret Service to protect former presidents.
+But Obama vetoed the legislation, telling Congress that he did so because the bill also would have terminated the salaries and benefits of former presidents' staff, and made it harder for the Secret Service to protect former presidents.

 "If the Congress returns the bill having appropriately addressed these concerns, I will sign it," he said.
 But the legislation never got back to his desk.